getampt/docs/cli-interactive-shell.md

 ## `open`

-Opens the dashboard to the current app in your default browser.
+Opens the dashboard to the current app in your default browser. `dashboard` is an alias for this command.

 ```terminal title=Terminal, copy=false
 ampt ⚡